Static Code Analysis with SonarQube

 An easy way to implement continuous code inspection to software development projects is by using SonarQube.
 It offers various code inspection rules for a large number of programming languages.
-The application can be connected to continuous integration servers like Jenkins, Hudson, Gerrit, Bamboo or TeamCity via plugins.
+The application can be connected to Continuous Integration servers like Jenkins, Hudson, Gerrit, Bamboo or TeamCity via plugins.
 It provides you with a dashboard that tells you about the code quality of your projects.
-SonarQube is installed and ready to use on SCM-Manager Universe.
+SonarQube is installed and ready to use on Cloudogu EcoSystem.

 The tool SonarQube is developed by SonarSource and was first released in 2007.
 Back then the name was Sonar.
 In 2013 the name was changed to SonarQube because of trademark issues.
 The application executes static code analyses on your projects.